ericpowelldev/ericpowell.dev/README.md

 ### Objective Statement

 As a game developer, I understand how mechanics can make or break the gameplay experience.
-As a designer and web developer, I know what a clean, responsive interface can do for your business.
+As a designer and web developer, I know what a clean, responsive interface can do for a business.
 I enjoy technical aspects of design & development and polishing critical details that others may overlook.
 I am fully confident in proving what I say I can do.
 (I am searching for the opportunity to prove what I can accomplish.)
 Contact me and let's work together.